TxnLab/use-wallet/README.md

 })
 ```

-Or you can pass a mapped object of the network(s) you wish to configure with configurations keyed to `NetworkId` enum values:
+Or you can pass a mapped object configurations keyed to `NetworkId` enum values:

 ```ts
 const walletManager = new WalletManager({